jul1278/As-Fast-As-Possible-Csv-Parsing/README.md

 # As Fast As Possible Csv Parsing
-Trying to parse reasonably large CSV files in C++ as fast as I can the file is a weeks worth of forex tick data with about 660k rows we're reading in the data and parsing out the date/time and bid price
+Trying to parse reasonably large CSV files in C++ as fast as I can.

+The test file is a weeks worth of forex tick data with about 660k rows.
+We're reading in the data and parsing out the date/time and bid price.

-the following measurements are taken from visual studio debug mode which displays the time in ms between breakpoints so relatively rudimentary measurements.
+The following measurements are taken from visual studio debug mode which displays the time in ms between breakpoints so relatively rudimentary measurements.

 my machine has the following specs: i7-7700k, 32GB